-These Online Weather Calculators Help You Convert Weather Terms & Numbers Into Meaningful Information
+Free Online Weather Calculators To Convert Weather Terms And Numbers Into Meaningful Information

-Need to convert degrees from Fahrenheit temperature to Celcius -- or vice versa?
-Are you looking for the Kelvin temperature?
-Wonder what the wind chill is outside?
+Want to know what the wind chill is outside?
 Or how close you are to lightning?
-The following online weather calculators are FREE!
-There are even some fun weather calculators in here -- like the Crickets Chirping Calculator.
+These online weather calculators are FREE!
+There are even some FUN ones in here — like the Crickets Chirping Calculator.
 Did you know that you can tell the temperature by entering the number of cricket chirps you hear, and the season?
-Simply plug in the … [Read more...]
+Simply plug in the numbers you know and these weather calculators do the rest to help you discover the information you need.

 Weather Warning: Take Cover!
 Hail Storms Can Damage Cars & Injure People